marlonmisra/vehicle-tracking/README.md

 HOG's are known to be good predictors of object presence.
 They work by first calculating the gradient magnitude and direction at each pixel.
 Then, the individual pixel values are grouped into cells of size x*x.
 Then, for each cell a histogram of gradient directions is computed (where magnitude is also considered).
 When you do this for all cells and plot a result you begin to see a representation of the original structure, and that is what a HOG is.
 The reason this feature is so useful is because it's robust to changes in color and small variations in shape.
 To implement, I used the `hog()` function from skimage.feature.
 The parameters I used are below.

 I've also plotted the original images, grey images (you convert to grayscale before applying the hog function), and the hog images.
-Note that the last hog image is only a visualization - the feature is a flattened out vector of that representation.
+Note that the hog images are only visualizations - the feature is a flattened out vector of that representation.

 ```python
 hog_orientations = 15